Soyuz 7K-ST No.16L

 Soyuz 7K-ST No.16L, sometimes known as Soyuz T-10a or Soyuz T-10-1, was an unsuccessful Soyuz mission intended to visit the Salyut 7 space station, which was occupied by the Soyuz T-9 crew.
 However, it never finished its launch countdown; the launch vehicle was destroyed on the launch pad by fire on 26 September 1983.
 The launch escape system of the Soyuz spacecraft fired six seconds before the launch vehicle exploded, saving the crew.
-As of 2022, it remains the only time a launch escape system has been fired before launch with a crew aboard.
+This is the only time a launch escape system has been fired before launch with a crew aboard.

+The Soyuz T-10-1 explosion would also remain the only instance of a Russian crewed booster accident in 35 years, until the Soyuz MS-10 flight aborted shortly after launch on 11 October 2018 due to a failure of the Soyuz-FG launch vehicle boosters.

 Crew

 Mission highlights

 The crew was sitting on the pad awaiting fueling of the Soyuz-U booster to complete prior to liftoff.
 Approximately 90 seconds before the intended launch, a bad valve caused nitrogen pressurisation gas to enter the RP-1 turbopump of the Blok B strap-on.
 The pump began spinning up, but with no propellant in it, the speed of rotation quickly exceeded its design limits which caused it to rupture and allow RP-1 to leak out and start a fire which quickly engulfed the base of the launch vehicle.
 Titov and Strekalov could not see what was happening outside, but they felt unusual vibrations and realized that something was amiss.
 The launch control team activated the escape system but the control cables had already burned through, and the Soyuz crew could not activate or control the escape system themselves.
-The backup radio command to fire the LES required 2 independent operators to receive separate commands to do so and each act within 5 seconds, which took several seconds to occur.
-Then explosive bolts fired to separate the descent module from the service module and the upper launch payload shroud from the lower, the escape system motor fired, dragging the orbital module and descent module, encased within the upper shroud, free of the booster with an acceleration of 14 to 17g (137 to 167 m/s²) for five seconds.
+The backup radio command to fire the LES required two independent operators to receive separate commands to do so and each act within five seconds, which took several seconds to occur.
+Explosive bolts then fired to separate the descent module from the service module and the upper launch payload shroud from the lower portion, then the escape system motor fired, which dragged the orbital module and descent module, encased within the upper shroud, free of the booster with an acceleration of 14 to 17g (137 to 167 m/s²) for five seconds.
 According to Titov, "We could feel the booster swaying from side to side.
 Then there was a sudden vibration and a jerking sensation as the LES activated".